thabangnoko/SAS-Exploratory-Analysis/README.md

 The task was to undertake a statistical analysis of the data provided using SAS Enterprise guide and produce a report for the property developer critically discussing the results of the analysis.

+The files included are:
+The original Excel data files
+The SAS file containing all the output
+The final report going over the analysis